project-codeflare/appwrapper/site/_pages/arch-fault-tolerance.md

 Pod-level conditions above, the AppWrapper controller first waits for a `FailureGracePeriod` to allow the primary resource controller an opportunity to react and return the workload to a healthy state.
-The `FailureGracePeriod` is elided by the last two conditions because the primary resource controller is not expected to take any further action.
+The `FailureGracePeriod` is elided by the remaining conditions because the primary resource controller is not expected to take any further action.
 If the `FailureGracePeriod` passes and the workload is still unhealthy, the AppWrapper controller will *reset* the workload by